crashoverride777/swifty-ads/README.md

 # SwiftyAd

-A Swift helper to integrate Ads from AdMob so you can easily show Banner Ads, Interstitial Ads and RewardVideoAds anywhere in your project.
+A Swift helper to integrate Ads from AdMob so you can easily show banner, interstitial and rewarded video ads anywhere in your project.

-This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded videos so they are always ready to show.
+This helper follows all the best practices in regards to ads, like creating shared banners and correctly preloading interstitial and rewarded video ads so they are always ready to show.

 # Rewarded Videos